Likelihood-Based Diverse Sampling for Trajectory Forecasting: Diversity Sampling for Flow

 \section{Diversity Sampling for Flow}

-\dinesh{In stochastic settings, it is often necessary to use $K>1$ trajectory predictions rather than just one, to ensure that the samples cover the full range of possible stochastic futures; we assume the number of predictions $K$ is a given hyperparameter.
-However, as Figure~\ref{fig:toy-example} shows, simply drawing $K$ i.i.d.~samples from the flow model $f_\theta$ may undersample from minor modes and fail to capture all potential outcomes.} \dinesh{We propose an alternative strategy, which we call \textbf{D}iversity \textbf{S}ampling for \textbf{F}low (DSF),} that learns a joint distribution over $K$ samples $\{\mathbf{Z}_1,...,\mathbf{Z}_K\}$ in the latent space of $f_\theta$.
-In doing so, it aims to improve the diversity of the trajectories $f_{\theta}(\mathbf{Z}_1),...,f_{\theta}(\mathbf{Z}_K)$ while maintaining their plausibility according to the flow model.
+In stochastic settings, it is often necessary to use $K>1$ trajectory predictions rather than just one, to ensure that the samples cover the full range of possible stochastic futures; we assume the number of predictions $K$ is a given hyperparameter.
+However, as Figure~\ref{fig:toy-example} shows, simply drawing $K$ i.i.d.~samples from the flow model $f_\theta$ may undersample from minor modes and fail to capture all potential outcomes.
+We propose an alternative strategy, which we call \textbf{L}ikelihood-Based \textbf{D}iverse \textbf{S}ampling (LDS), that learns a joint distribution over $K$ samples $\{\mathbf{Z}_1,...,\mathbf{Z}_K\}$ in the latent space of $f_\theta$.
+In doing so, it aims to improve the diversity of the trajectories $f_{\theta}(\mathbf{Z}_1),...,f_{\theta}(\mathbf{Z}_K)$ while maintaining their plausibility according to the flow model\footnote{Though our technical discussion focuses on NF models, we emphasize that LDS can also be applied to CVAE models by replacing NLL with ELBO; we provide details on LDS-CVAE in Appendix \ref{appendix:LDS-cvae-objective}.}.